rghalayini/word-count/README.md

 # word-count
-Counting words in a file
+Counting words in a file.
+This script has the following features:
+- counting words
+- reading from a text file
+- looking for words